 - Take advantage of their cold-bloodedness!
 Chilling the crabs in the fridge or freezer just before use will slow their metabolism down enough that you can handle them easily.

-- You can clean your crabs before cooking.
+- You can clean your Dungeness crabs before cooking.
 This keeps the mess out of the pot and allows for more crabs in the space.
 Just pre-chill your crab as described above, follow the instructions from steps 3-9, then cook according to this step's directions.
 However, this approach does require vivisection, which freaks some people out even if the crabs aren't moving.
 Take your pick.
-Also, if you've pre-cleaned and halved your crabs, re-weigh the parts to determine cooking time.
+Also, if you've pre-cleaned and halved your crabs, re-weigh the parts (average weight of each half-crab) to determine cooking time.

 Flip him over a couple of times to get both sides with the spray.